 Inheritance

-Inheriting appreciated capital assets like real estate, stocks, bonds, ETFs, cryptocurrency, or a small business has a big tax benefit, thanks to the “step-up in basis.”
+Inheriting appreciated capital assets like real estate, stocks, bonds, ETFs, or a small business can have a big tax benefit, thanks to the “step-up in basis.”
 The value of the inherited asset is “stepped up” to the fair market value on the date the original owner dies.

 If the heir sells the property, the step-up in basis will greatly reduce capital gains taxes due or make them moot if there is no gain.
 Any capital gain from the sale of inherited property is considered long-term.
 Current long-term capital gains taxes are 0%, 15%, or 20%, depending on your income and filing status.